ldesousa/centaur.loc/README.md

  - `-n` N        : number of gates to locate
  - `-oa`         : use search function over Area (default: false)
  - `-s` VAL      : the database schema

+#### Examples

+Locate 3 gates in the Dübendorf schema, using the V/A heuristic:

+`$ java -jar LocateGates.jar -n 3 -oa -s dubendorf`

+Locate 5 gates upstream of node 42 using the V * A heuristic:

+`$ java -jar LocateGates.jar -a -i 42 -n 5 -s dubendorf`

+Locate 1 gate upstream of node 42 using the V / C heuristic:

+`$ java -jar LocateGates.jar -c -i 42 -n 1 -s dubendorf`

 ### 7. centaur.opt/PlotGraphs.java

 Plots a series of graphs showing the rankings of each network node according to the variables used in the location algorithm.
 These graphs are displayed in a Swing based GUI.
 It takes as single argument the database schema.

+Example, again with the Dübendorf schema:

+`$ java -jar PlotGraphs.jar dubendorf`

 Licence
 -------------------------------------------------------------------------------